xz3t/milestone-4/README.md

 - Back to top link from products page doesnt work on some mobiles, might have a clash with hide delivery header script.
 - after testing identified following issue that is not addressed: when amending order in django admin panel discount will not recalculate, solution to save discount as a % value and use it in calculations.
-- Forms not translated in templates
+- Forms not translated in templates and confirmation email.

 ## Deployment